dprgarner/gomoku/README.md

 ## Required .env variables

 Several env variables need to be provided for local development or when running in production.
 This includes credentials for a Firebase service account and credentials for a Firebase client.
+These should be base64 encoded (pipe the credentials through `toBase64.js`).

 See `process.env` in [types.d.ts](types.d.ts) for the list of required variables.
 Any variable not provided in the docker-compose files should be included in a `.env` file.